 You're Overcooking It (Most Common Reason)

-Chicken breast cooks fast in the air fryer.
-Even a couple of extra minutes can take it from juicy to dry and rubbery.
 Most of the time, this texture comes from slightly overcooked chicken in the air fryer.

-The Temperature Is Too High
+The Heat Is Too High for the Thickness

 The Chicken Is Too Thin (or Uneven)